kirankumar-Matham96/chat-app/README.md

-1. Check time format (rewrite the dummy json to format time and date)
+1. Search Box filter
-2. From the container, check if the messages are consecutive.
-If consecutive then, less space.
-If not more space.
+2. add date as well if the date is not current date.
 3. Add member to a group
 4. Documentation
 5. Readme

 # Getting Started with Create React App